ljtljt1997/SapphireCS839/README.md

 ...

 ## Project Overview
+* Stage 1:

+Stage 1 is to perform information extraction (IE) from natural text documents, using a supervised learning approach.

-* Stage 1: To be updated
+To be updated
 * Stage 2: To be updated
 * Stage 3: To be updated
 * Stage 4: To be updated